First Impressions of the Framework Laptop [blog]

 On the other hand, a few features did not work with varying levels of success with recommended fixes.

-I’m not counting the microphone issue against the laptop since it’s not clear if that’s because I’m using an unsupported distribution.
+I won’t count the microphone issue against the laptop since it’s not clear if that’s because I’m using an unsupported distribution.

 Final Decision